I am a paper crafter with a talent for organizing and a passion for helping others.

 - Complementary refers to a scheme made from opposites.

-- Triads refers to a color scheme composed of three colors equally spaced on the color wheel.
+- Triads refer to a color scheme composed of three colors equally spaced on the color wheel.

 For this scrapbook layout, I saw this cardstock piece.
 It had glimmer.
 I liked it.
 It became the sole inspiration for the finished craft.

-By adding complimentary colors in shades of dark blue, purple, and lavender, it was evident that a little pink and white could be incorporated to give it a final touch.
+By adding complementary colors in shades of dark blue, purple, and lavender, it was evident that a little pink and white could be incorporated to give it a final touch.